centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

   [notifications](../alerts-notifications/notif-configuration.md).
 - **Email attribute path**: defines which of the variables returned by the identity provider must be used to get the user's email address.
-- **Fullname attribute path**: defines which of the variables returned he Identity Provider must be used to get the user's full name.
+- **Fullname attribute path**: defines which of the variables returned by the identity provider must be used to get the user's full name.

 </TabItem>